 VOICEMAIL PAINTINGS: 2018-2019

-This series of paintings on mirrors is based on voicemail messages I have saved since moving back to America.
-Each painting is a visual representation of language that is used in the message: the abstracted imagery and lines correspond to a sound wave.
-The title refers to the language used, and the number corresponds to the order of the message received.
+Voicemail Paintings is a series based on voicemail messages I had saved since moving back to America, some years back.
+Each painting is a visual representation of language that is used in the message: the abstracted imagery and lines correspond to a sound wave of this spoken audio.
+The title references this text, and the number relates to the order of the message received.